br0kend/react/docs/docs/optimizing-performance.md

 }
 ```

 ES6 supports a [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator) for arrays which can make this easier.
-If you're using Create React App, this syntax is available by default.
+If you're using Create Reacc App, this syntax is available by default.

 ```js
 handleClick() {